 Prompt Temporarily displays a prompt on the projector screen to identify which source (computer or video) is providing the image.
 This prompt appears only when you switch the image source.

-Backgrnd Specifies what is shown onscreen when an image signal is not available.
-The options are Test Pattern (default), serial Enables communication between your computer and the projector.
+Backgnd Specifies what is shown onscreen when an image signal is not available.
+The options are Test Pattern (default), projector.
 See Chapter 4 for more information.

 Black, or Blue.